HOW TO TEST FOR MESOTHELIOMA

 First, your doctor will use your complete medical history to evaluate your symptoms and risk factors.
 Using that information, your doctor may refer you for mesothelioma testing.
 A biopsy (a procedure to remove small portions of tissue for examination in a lab) is the only way to test for mesothelioma.
 Depending on which part of the body is affected, your doctor will select between different biopsy procedures, including:

-- Needle Biopsy: In a needle biopsy, a long, hollow needle is passed through the chest and into the pleura.
+- Needle Biopsy: In a needle biopsy, a long, hollow needle is passed through the chest and into the pleura, a membrane near the lung.
 If the sample isn’t big enough to make a diagnosis, your doctor may elect for a more invasive procedure.

 - Surgical Biopsy: In a surgical biopsy, your doctor will make an incision in the chest or abdomen to remove a large tumor sample or the entire tumor.